Tellusant/docs/articles-posts/index.md

 Strategy Tic-Tac-Toe is a method explicitly rooted i economic theory that shows how value is a function of three strategic levers: Growth, productivity, and risk.
 All applied at country, company, and business unit levels.

 ### [PoluSim Business Impact: The Board Room and Operating Level Views](polusim-business-impact.md)
 Our PoluSim forecasting solution is widely appreciated by customers around the world.
-A key reason is that we design it for business impact.
+A key reason is that we design it for total business impact instead of narrow gauges like accuracy alone.

 ### [South Africa Economic Sentiment Analysis Using AI](economic-and-policy-sentiment-zaf.md)
 This article shows how we perform semantic analysis of qualitative reports using automated parsing, scoring and weighting, leveraging a custom-trained AI model.